mqtt2go/mqtt2go.github.io/index.md

 # <a name="requirements"></a>MQTT2GO Requirements
-This section is related to the requirements ...
+This section is related to the requirements which have to be fulfilled in order to work with the proposed MQTT2GO standard.
+The given requirements do cover the key functionalities which the MQTT2GO takes into the account as the basic features of the communication system.
 * [MQTT2GO General Requirements](./mqtt2go-general-req.md)